AtalaySezen/AtalaySezen/README.md

 - 👋 Hi, I’m @AtalaySezen
-- 👀 I’m interested in Html/Css/Javascript/Angular...
+- 👀 I’m interested in Html/Css/Javascript/Angular 🧮
-- 🌱 I’m currently learning Javascript/Angular and Python in my free times...
+- 🌱 I’m currently learning Javascript/Angular and Python in my free times 🐜
-- 💞️ Looking for examples or projects to improve myself ...
+- 💞️ Looking for examples or projects to improve myself ⏰
-- 📫 How to reach me Github or Twitter..
+- 📫 How to reach me Github

 <!---
 AtalaySezen/AtalaySezen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.